keithwongg/BIA_STKJ/README.md

 Websites (Data-Sources): Steam, YouTube, Reddit

 Products:
-- Currently, we are focusing on Dark Souls 3 and No man's sky
+- Currently, we are focusing on Dark Souls 3 and No Man's Sky
 - More products to be included once the initial model is done